ls-da3m0ns/Multiple-Object-Tracking/README.md

-# DeepSort_with_yolov5
+# Multi Object Tracking
+ * Track just about anything that detectors can detect
+ * Currently its using yolov5 for detections and Deepsort with Siamese Network for tracking
+ * Siamese Network is trained on Nvidia AI City Challege Data (640 epochs) and VeRI Wild Dataset (33 epochs) pretrainied weights are provided

- * This Project is built on top of https://github.com/abhyantrika/nanonets_object_tracking and add yolov5 for detection of vehicals
+ * This Project is built on top of https://github.com/abhyantrika/nanonets_object_tracking and adds detector and capabilities to inference on video/live_feed
- * By default it tracks Cars Trucks and Bus but can be expanded easily to cycles bikes also
+ * Currently feature extracter is trained to extract features for vehicals but can be easily trained for other task also
- * Siamese Network is trained on Nvidia AI City Challege Data and VeRI Wild Dataset

 ## Demo Video
 <br>